-researchIn the Wittrup lab, we are interested in developing design principles for effective cancer biopharmaceuticals.
+In the Wittrup lab, we are interested in developing design principles for effective cancer biopharmaceuticals.
 We are particularly interested in cancer immunotherapy, the process of provoking a therapeutic immune response against tumors.
-Most of our projects include the following elements:
+We have recently focused on anchoring activating cytokines in tumors, to stimulate an immune response.

 • Simple mass action models of drug distribution and action at whole-organism, tissue, and subcellular resolution.
 Disciplined mathematical formulation of a hypothesized mechanism of action is a critical component of the design cycle.

 • Wittrup KD, Thurber GM, Schmidt MM, Rhoden JJ.
 Practical theoretic guidance for the design of tumor-targeting agents.
 Methods Enzymol.
 2012;503:255-68.
-[Pubmed]
+[PubMed]

 • Synthesis of novel molecular entities by protein engineering.
 A core tool for the lab is yeast surface display, which enables directed evolution of binding affinity & specificity, expression, and stability.
 Multispecific topologies are often employed to bring a variety of functions to bear in the therapeutic strategy.

 • Chao G, Lau WL, Hackel BJ, Sazinsky SL, Lippow SM, Wittrup KD.
 Isolating and engineering human antibodies using yeast surface display.
 Nat Protoc.
 1(2): 755-768, 2007.
-[Pubmed]
+[PubMed]

 • Testing in predictive mouse tumor models.
 The expression in vivo veritas reflects our perspective that only in an animal with an intact immune system can one obtain immunotherapeutic insights with some chance of translating to clinical practice.

 • Rhoden JJ, Wittrup KD.
 Dose dependence of intratumoral perivascular distribution of monoclonal antibodies.
 J Pharm Sci.
 2012 Feb;101(2):860-7.
 Epub 2011 Nov 4.
-[Pubmed]
+[PubMed]

 • Closing the loop.
 It is of course often the case that our animal experiments fail to be consistent with the original therapeutic hypothesis.
 This provides a critical learning opportunity as we then initiate another round trip through the design cycle.